microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Build Your Own ML.md

     ```
     d) A deployment config.
     ```py
-    # if deploying to an Azure Container Instance (ACI), specify # of cpu cores, RAM, ... in the config
+    # if deploying to an Azure Container Instance (ACI), specify # of CPU cores, RAM, ... in the config
     from azureml.core.webservice import AciWebservice
     deployment_config = AciWebservice.deploy_configuration(cpu_cores=1, memory_gb=1, enable_app_insights=True)